Teevity/ice/README.md

 4. Sharing reserved instances among accounts (*)

   If reserved instances are shared among accounts, please specify them in ice.properties.
 For example:
+          # set reservation owner accounts. "ice.owneraccount.account2=account3,account4" means reservations in account2 can be shared by account3 and account4
+          # if reservation capacity poller is enabled, the poller will try to poll reservation capacity through ec2 API (desribeReservedInstances) for each reservation owner account.
           ice.owneraccount.account1_name=
           ice.owneraccount.account2_name=account3_name,account4_name
           ice.owneraccount.account5_name=account6_name

-  If different accounts have different AZ mappings, you will also need to subclass BasicAccountService and override method getAccountMappedZone.
+  If different accounts have different AZ mappings, you will also need to subclass BasicAccountService and override method getAccountMappedZone to provide correct AZ mapping.

 5. Customized reservation service (*)